arnavsinha109/containerized-NLP-tag-prediction/README.md

 2. Running container on local system- ``` docker run image-name -e AWS_ACCESS_KEY_ID=value -e AWS_SECRET_ACCESS_KEY=value -e AWS_DEFAULT_REGION=value```

 ## Notes
 1. When running the container best practice would be to use credential vaults to pass the above variables for successful execution.
-Secrets Manager on AWS would also serve in this case
+AWS Secrets Manager would do the job when deploying the container on AWS
 2. Steps to deploy FastText model as an endpoint - [Model Deployment Steps](https://sagemaker-examples.readthedocs.io/en/latest/introduction_to_amazon_algorithms/blazingtext_hosting_pretrained_fasttext/blazingtext_hosting_pretrained_fasttext.html)
 3. Steps to deploy container using Amazon ECS and Fargate - [Container Deployment Steps](https://towardsdatascience.com/deploying-a-docker-container-with-ecs-and-fargate-7b0cbc9cd608)
 4. The trained spaCy pipeline in the pre-compile-lib-dependency folder can be found here - [spaCy Pipeline Link](https://github.com/explosion/spacy-models/releases/tag/en_core_web_sm-3.4.0)